OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:whittle}
 $$

 Whittle's elementary correlation model is based on the modified Bessel function of the second kind and provides a flexible approach for modeling spatial correlation.
 It is particularly useful for processes where the correlation decays smoothly but not as rapidly as in the exponential model.
-The model is often used in spatial statistics and time series analysis to represent correlations that exhibit intermediate smoothness between exponential and Gaussian behaviors.[^whittle]
+The model is often used in spatial statistics and time series analysis to represent correlations that exhibit intermediate smoothness between exponential and Gaussian behaviors. {cite:p}`whittle_1954`

 ---